chesswithmihir/mini-kube/ARCHITECTURE.md

 	var memPath string
 	var limitFile string

-	// Dynamically determine Cgroups version (v1 or v2)
+	// 1.
+Determine Cgroups Version (v1 or v2):
-	// Cgroups v1 often has controllers (like 'memory') mounted separately.
+    // The code checks for the existence of `/sys/fs/cgroup/memory` to determine
-	// Cgroups v2 uses a unified hierarchy. if _, err := os.Stat(filepath.Join(cgroupPath, "memory")); err == nil {
+    // if Cgroups v1 (with a separate memory controller hierarchy) or v2 (unified hierarchy) is in use. if _, err := os.Stat(filepath.Join(cgroupPath, "memory")); err == nil {
-		// Cgroups v1 detected: memory controller is mounted at /sys/fs/cgroup/memory log.Println("Detected Cgroups v1")
+		log.Println("Detected Cgroups v1")
-		memPath = filepath.Join(cgroupPath, "memory", "my-container") // Path for our container's memory cgroup limitFile = "memory.limit_in_bytes" // Cgroups v1 uses this file for memory limit } else {
+		memPath = filepath.Join(cgroupPath, "memory", "my-container") // Path for v1 memory cgroup
+		limitFile = "memory.limit_in_bytes" // Cgroups v1 memory limit file
+	} else {
-		// Cgroups v2 detected: unified hierarchy, control files are directly in our cgroup dir. log.Println("Detected Cgroups v2")
+		log.Println("Detected Cgroups v2")
-		memPath = filepath.Join(cgroupPath, "my-container") // Path for our container's cgroup limitFile = "memory.max" // Cgroups v2 uses 'memory.max' for memory limit
+		memPath = filepath.Join(cgroupPath, "my-container") // Path for v2 unified cgroup
+		limitFile = "memory.max" // Cgroups v2 memory limit file
 	}

+	// 2.
+Create the Container's Cgroup Directory:
-	// Create the cgroup directory for this container.
+    // A new directory (e.g., `/sys/fs/cgroup/memory/my-container` for v1, or `/sys/fs/cgroup/my-container` for v2)
-	// If it already exists, it proceeds without error. if err := os.Mkdir(memPath, 0755); err != nil && !os.IsExist(err) {
+    // is created.
+The kernel automatically populates this directory with control files relevant to the cgroup. if err := os.Mkdir(memPath, 0755); err != nil && !os.IsExist(err) { /* ... */ }

-		return fmt.Errorf("failed to create cgroup directory: %w", err) }
+	// 3.
+Assign Current Process to Cgroup:

-	// Move the current process (the "child" my-runc process) into the new cgroup.
+    // The PID of the current process (the child `my-runc` process) is written into
+    // the `cgroup.procs` (for v1) or `cgroup.threads` (for v2 if `cgroup.procs` is absent) file within the new cgroup.
-	// This means all processes spawned by this "child" process (including the user's command)
+    // This associates the process and all its future descendants (including the user's command)
-	// will inherit these cgroup limits.
-	pid := os.Getpid()
+    // with this cgroup, subjecting them to its limits. pid := os.Getpid()
-	procsFile := filepath.Join(memPath, "cgroup.procs") // File to list processes in the cgroup (v1)
+	procsFile := filepath.Join(memPath, "cgroup.procs")
-	if _, err := os.Stat(procsFile); os.IsNotExist(err) { // If cgroup.procs doesn't exist (e.g., v2)
+	if _, err := os.Stat(procsFile); os.IsNotExist(err) {
-		procsFile = filepath.Join(memPath, "cgroup.threads") // Use cgroup.threads for v2
+		procsFile = filepath.Join(memPath, "cgroup.threads")
 	}

-	if err := os.WriteFile(procsFile, []byte(fmt.Sprintf("%d", pid)), 0700); err != nil {
+	if err := os.WriteFile(procsFile, []byte(fmt.Sprintf("%d", pid)), 0700); err != nil { /* ... */ }

-		return fmt.Errorf("failed to write to cgroup.procs/threads: %w", err) }
+	// 4.
+Set Memory Limit:

-	// Set a memory limit of 100MB for the container.
+    // A memory limit (e.g., 100MB) is written to the appropriate memory limit control file
-	// This writes the limit to the appropriate file (memory.limit_in_bytes for v1, memory.max for v2).
+    // (`memory.limit_in_bytes` for v1 or `memory.max` for v2).
 	memoryLimitBytes := "100000000" // 100MB
 	limitFilePath := filepath.Join(memPath, limitFile)
-	if err := os.WriteFile(limitFilePath, []byte(memoryLimitBytes), 0700); err != nil {
+	if err := os.WriteFile(limitFilePath, []byte(memoryLimitBytes), 0700); err != nil { /* ... */ }
-		return fmt.Errorf("failed to write to memory limit file: %w", err) }

-	// Additional cgroup configurations could be added here for CPU, I/O, etc.
-	// For example, setting CPU shares:
-	// if err := os.WriteFile(filepath.Join(memPath, "cpu.shares"), []byte("1024"), 0700); err != nil {
-	//     log.Printf("Failed to set CPU shares: %v", err)
-	// }

 	log.Println("Cgroups setup complete")
 	return nil
 }
 ```

-*   **How we talk to the Kernel:** The Kernel exposes Cgroups as a filesystem at `/sys/fs/cgroup`.
-*   **1. Create Directory:** We `mkdir` a folder there (e.g., `/sys/fs/cgroup/memory/my-container` for v1 or `/sys/fs/cgroup/my-container` for v2).
-This creates the control group for our container.
-*   **2. Add PID to `cgroup.procs` (or `cgroup.threads`):** We write the container's PID into the relevant file.
-This associates the process with the defined cgroup.
-Any processes added here (and their children) will be subject to the cgroup's limits.
-*   **3. Set Limits:** We write a value (e.g., `100000000` for 100MB) into a control file like `memory.limit_in_bytes` (v1) or `memory.max` (v2).
-*   **The Enforcement:** The Kernel now monitors the process.
-The moment it attempts to exceed the allocated 100MB of RAM, the Kernel triggers the **OOM Killer** (Out-Of-Memory Killer) and sends a `SIGKILL` signal to terminate the process, enforcing the limit.
+*   **The Enforcement:** Once configured, the Linux kernel actively monitors the processes within this cgroup.
+If a process attempts to allocate memory beyond the set limit, the kernel will trigger the **OOM Killer** (Out-Of-Memory Killer) and send a `SIGKILL` signal to terminate the offending process, thus enforcing the resource constraint.

 ---